-Saint Martin's University offers a limited number of Graduate Assistantships to graduate students enrolled in Business, Counseling, Education, and Engineering programs at the University.
+Saint Martin's University offers a limited number of Graduate Assistantships to graduate students enrolled in accounting, business, computer science, counseling, education, and engineering programs at the University.
 Opportunities exist to assist with teaching, research and key support functions.
-Graduate Assistants earn a partial tuition waiver and a modest stipend in exchange for just 10 hours per week of work.
-Please contact the Office of Admissions - Graduate Programs for more information.
+Graduate assistants earn a partial tuition waiver and a modest stipend in exchange for just 10 hours per week of work.
+Please note that the process is changing from previous years and this program will be administered through the Office of the Provost.